hampusadamsson/osm/projekt/otp_server/server/README.txt

 ==== TO COMPILE ====

-To compile the project, simply type make and press enter.
+1- To compile the project, simply type make and press enter.
+2- rebar compile

 ==== TO RUN AND TEST THE SYSTEM ====

-Add a short description on how to run and test your system.
-Here you might give pointers to more details in the doc/final_presentation.pdf document.

-If possible, add targets to the Makefile that can be used to start the system (make start, make start_server, make start_client or similar as necessary).

-==== MORE INFORMATION (optional) ====

- * How to get more information about your project?
- * Who is the main contact person?
- * Do you have a project home page?
+1- rebar eunit